NamelessSCP/CandyUtilities/README.md

 # NWAPI
 - This requires 0harmony, which can be found together with the plugin.
 This must be put into your dependencies folder.
-- The NWAPI version should only be used if you are not using EXILED at all.
-The Exiled version is way better.
-Please.
-Just use it.
-I beg.

 # Support
 * For any issues create an issue or contact me on [Discord](https://discord.gg/RYzahv3vfC).